AndrewBell/starter-files/README.md

 Project Description

+## Goals

+Begin with the end in mind

 ## Requirements

-Most requirements are optional, but links are provided below.
+Some requirements are optional, links are provided below.

 [git](https://git-scm.com/downloads)